Bright color transfer

 If you really like design programs with templates specific to your paper product, then the Avery products may be worth the extra cost.
 The colors are brighter with Avery transfers, so they are the best choice for a really stand-out image.
 But, if you enjoy designing your own layout, the more budget-friendly Printworks product is the way to go.
 While not as vibrant, the color was more consistent.
 This may be particularly noticeable and important for images with a lot of solid color blocks.

 The Design and Print program and the precut backing were great to work with when making our own iron-on transfers.
 But with the inconsistency in color quality, we can’t recommend spending more on the Avery Printable T-Shirt Transfers for Dark Fabrics when other products on the market look great, are easy to use, and are better for your budget.

-- Product Name Printable T-Shirt Transfers for Dark Fabrics
+- Product Name Dark T-Shirt Transfers

 - Product Brand Avery

 - MPN 3279

 - Product Dimensions 9.9 x 11.8 x 1.9 in.